frankywahl/error_notifier/README.md

 # ErrorNotifier

 A tool for managing multiple error handlers.
+This decouples the error handling from the tools that is used to do so.

 ## Installation